Last Updated on

 The 16-room Fauchere radiates cool from the moment you step onto the original black and white marble floor in the entry hall, and reveals its charms slowly.

-Common areas are enlivened with both modern and Hudson River School art, and the back parlor is punched up with chartreuse and zebra-print chairs.
-You won’t find many night-life loving fancy-pants here.
-Casually-dressed guests come to read books on the wraparound porch, stroll town streets, shop in galleries and boutiques, or just linger in graceful, bright rooms.
+But you won’t find many night-life loving fancy-pants guests here.
+Casually-dressed patrons come to read books on the wraparound porch, stroll town streets, shop in galleries and boutiques, or just linger in graceful, bright rooms.

-As is customary in a Relais and Chateaux establishment, the owners or manager will proudly tour you around – in this case, even to the stairwell where dozens of black and white headshots of celebrities, alive and dead, line the walls.
+As is customary in a Relais and Chateaux establishment, the owners or manager will proudly tour you around: here, even to the stairwell where dozens of black and white headshots of celebrities, alive and dead, line the walls.
 Charlie Chaplin, Erol Flynn, Thomas Wolfe, Robert Frost, Rudy Valentino, Bill Clinton, and dozens more have bedded down here.

-I’ve stayed in some of the best hotels in the world and can say with certainty that the beds here are at the top of my list, with downy, cloudlike duvets and soft sheets the epitome of toasty comfort.
+I’ve stayed in some of the best hotels in the world therefore can say with certainty that the beds here are at the top of my list.
+Their downy, cloud-like duvets and soft sheets were tough to leave in the morning.

 Continental Breakfast, which you won’t want to miss for the light, delicate, homemade yogurt and granola, crisp-soft muffins, grilled grapefruit, and more, is complimentary with your room.

 The higher-end Delmonico Room upstairs is refined, and perfect for a special occasion.

 But it seems like Bar Louis situated downstairs, is where it’s happening most nights.
 The hep cats gather, deals are done, introductions are made – all within sight of Chris Makos’s large glossy photograph of Andy Warhol kissing John Lennon.